 John N. Gardner Institute for Excellence in Undergraduate Education

-Prior to joining the Gardner Institute, Barefoot served for 11 years as codirector for Research and Publications at the National Resource Center for The First-Year Experience and Students in Transition at the University of South Carolina (USC).
+Prior to joining the Gardner Institute, Barefoot served for 11 years as co-director for research and publications at the National Resource Center for The First-Year Experience and Students in Transition at the University of South Carolina (USC).
 In this position, she engaged in ongoing research and publishing on first-year programming in American higher education.
-While at USC, she also served as a clinical faculty member in USC's College of Education and taught graduate courses in Principles of College Teaching, Contemporary Trends and Issues in Higher Education, a special topics seminar on The First-Year Experience, and the University 101 first-year seminar.
+While at USC, she also served as a clinical faculty member at USC's College of Education and taught graduate courses in principles of college teaching, contemporary trends and issues in higher education, a special topics seminar on the first-year experience, and the University 101 first-year seminar.
 Barefoot is married to another scholar of the first-year experience, John N. Gardner.
-The BGs, as they are known in their neighborhood, reside in Pisgah Forest, North Carolina.

 National Resource Center for The First-Year Experience and Students in Transition,